wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/db/sql/springboot-helloworld-db-transactions-propagation-mandatory/README.md

-DESCRIPTION
+CRIPTION
 -----------

 ##### Goal
-The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework which handles **transactions** with **propagation** type **mandatory**.
+The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework which handles **transactions** and **propagation** type **MANDATORY**.

 **Transaction** means that all database operations should be performed or none of them.
 There can not be such situation that some databases operations are performed and some not.
-In Spring Boot transactions are handled by annotation **@Transactional** (in this example classes HelloWorldService and WorldService).
+In Spring Boot transactions are handled by annotation **@Transactional** (in this example classe WordService).

 **Propagation** is used when first transactional method calls second transactional method.
-Type **mandatory** means that second transactional method has to be called only from other transactional method.
-If not then exception is thrown.
-In Spring Boot transactions with propagation type mandatory are handled by annotation **@Transactional(propagation = Propagation.MANDATORY)** (in this example classes WorldService).
+Type **MANDATORY** means that second method has to be called from transactional method.
+Otherwise an exception will be thrown.
+In Spring Boot transactions with propagation type required are handled by annotation **@Transactional(propagation = Propagation.MANDATORY)** (in this example class WordService).

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application HelloWorld for content
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database and then read them.
-Result is added to JSON
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database and then read them.
-But saving word "World" is transactional and marked as **mandatory** and saving whole sentence is not transactional.
-That's why operations saving word "World" throws exception and this word is not saved.
-Result is added to JSON
+1. Application HelloWorld runs method saveSentence(Hello, World) which calls two methods: saveFirstWord(Hello) and saveSecondWord(World).
+This second method is transactional and marked as Propagation.MANDATORY.
+So because method saveSentence() is not transactional then this second method throws exception.
+That's why sentence from database is: 'Hello null'.
+Description and sentence are added to result JSON
-1. Application HelloWorld returns response with message.
+1. Application HelloWorld returns response with JSON.
 This response is presented to User via browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.